abilandz/NAT3054/Lecture_3/make.md

 $ gcc -shared -o libfunctions.so functions.o
 ```

-And finally, the main point &mdash; we can execute the main programme without recompiling:
+And finally, the main point &mdash; we can execute the main programme without recompiling it:

 ```bash
 $ ./test